 About Us

 Re:Vision Drug Policy Network is a national network of young people speaking out for an effective drug policy.
-We started up in March 2011 and are based in Manchester.
+We started up in March 2011.
 We are seeking to empower all young aged 16-25 to campaign for effective drug policies, control and regulation, and harm reduction methods.
 The Drug War is fought in the name of youth, so it is essential that we as young people argue for an end to punitive, harmful drug laws.

 Our Mission, Aims and Objectives